jessefalzone/jesse.cafe/content/blog/icons-and-svgs/index.md

 [pixel-perfect-svg](https://www.npmjs.com/package/pixel-perfect-svg) to extract
 pixels from the PNG buffer and convert them to vectors.

-I haven't published it to NPM yet but maybe soon -- I'll need to add tests first.
-Head over to the [GitHub repo](https://github.com/jessefalzone/ico-to-svg) to get the code.
+I haven't published it to NPM yet, but for now head over to the [GitHub repo](https://github.com/jessefalzone/ico-to-svg) to get the code.

 # The Result